Tools we use - 2016 edition

 Visual Studio Extensions

-- EditorConfig - useful for OSS projects to avoid space-vs-tab wars
+- EditorConfig - useful for OSS projects to avoid space-vs-tab wars and now built into Visual Studio 2017

 - Open Command Line - easily open command prompts, PowerShell prompts, or other tools to your project / solution directories